fmgltdlv/WebODM/README.md

 A user-friendly, commercial grade software for drone image processing.
 Generate georeferenced maps, point clouds, elevation models and textured 3D models from aerial images.
 It supports multiple engines for processing, currently [ODM](https://github.com/OpenDroneMap/ODM) and [MicMac](https://github.com/OpenDroneMap/NodeMICMAC/).

+This is a forked repo from the Main WebODM repo.
+Modifications were made to a few files to provide geospatial data solutions for a team in Las Vegas.

 ![image](https://user-images.githubusercontent.com/1951843/174504753-6869e56e-7b65-4775-bb23-6c1dc256575c.png)